CasiaFan/Dataset_to_VOC_converter/README.md

-These scripts are used for convert datasets (MS COCO, Caltech pedestrian dataset) to PASCAL VOC format for later training.
+These scripts are used for converting annotations of pedestrian datasets, including MS COCO, Caltech pedestrian dataset, and HDA to PASCAL VOC format.

 ### Requirements
 - **Python3.X**